Nurse Licensure Compact

 APRNs with a multistate license may assume responsibility and accountability for patient care and practice without supervisory or collaborative agreements with physicians.
 They may also prescribe non-controlled substances.
 However, prescriptive authority for controlled substances must only occur in accordance with the state laws and regulations in the state of practice.

-What’s Holding APRNs Back
+What’s Holding APRNs Back?

 Unfortunately, the APRN Compact just can’t seem to get any traction.
-Adopted on August 12, 2020, the advanced nursing compact still only has three states (Utah, North Dakota and Delaware) that have enacted legislation to go forward with multistate privileges for NPs, CNMs, CNSs and CRNAs.
-It needs seven states total to join the compact before it can actually be implemented.
+Adopted on August 12, 2020, the advanced nursing compact still only has four states (Utah, North Dakota, South Dakota and Delaware) that have enacted legislation to go forward with multistate privileges for NPs, CNMs, CNSs and CRNAs.
+It needs seven states total to join the Compact before it can actually be implemented.
+As of April 25, 2024, only two states (Arizona and Maryland) had pending legislation to attempt to join the APRN Compact.

-APRN Compact Map 2023
+APRN Compact Map - April 2024

-Source: NCSBN
+Source: NCSBN (4/25/2024)

 The AANP has been instrumental in securing full practice authority for NPs and finalizing over 100 state statutes benefiting NPs and their patients.
 Without this esteemed organization’s endorsement, the NCSBN could face an uphill battle in getting the advanced practice compact implemented and accepted by more states.